Gabapentin Abuse and Addiction Treatment Options

 These behavioral health specialists can help someone find the root causes of their addiction, manage their illnesses, learn new coping strategies, and make lifestyle changes that can affect a lasting recovery.

 For some, inpatient detox and treatment is the most effective treatment option.
 An individual will stay at a treatment facility and participate in daily structured groups, activities, and work with a primary therapist to understand their addiction and become grounded in recovery principles.

 Group therapy is a meeting, typically facilitated by a licensed therapist.
 Participants engage in structured conversations or activities as they relate to substance use disorders.
 Support groups such as Alcoholics Anonymous are peer-led meetings focused on recovery.

 Whether group therapy or a support group, it is hoped that all participating individuals will learn from each other and use their issues and challenges to grow.

 Get Help for Gabapentin Addiction Today

-Zinnia Healing is committed to helping people struggling with gabapentin addiction and mental health issues recover.
+Zinnia Health is committed to helping people struggling with gabapentin addiction and mental health issues recover.
 We have a growing network of treatment centers to meet the needs of people across the United States.

 If you or someone you know needs help addressing gabapentin abuse or addiction, contact our office via email or phone at (855) 430-9439.
 Thousands of people have recovered from gabapentin misuse.
 Finding the right treatment option will position you for long-term success without relying on drugs.